 In approved mode the module supports the [SP800-56A] EC Diffie-Hellman Key Agreement primitive, EC Full Unified Key Agreement primitive, and EC Diffie-Hellman Key Agreement with concatenation KDF for the P-256 and P-384 curves.
-Additionally, in approved mode the module supports the non-approved secp256k1 and BN curves which are allowed in approved mode.
+Additionally, in approved mode the module supports the non-approved Barreto Naehrig, SECG P256k1, and Brainpool384 curves which are allowed in approved mode.
 The caller may use the module's DRBG to generate EC Diffie-Hellman private keys.

-The module also supports [SP800-56B] RSA Key Transport using OAEP with the modulus size of 2048, 3072 and 4096 bits in FIPS mode.
-Other modulus sizes are only available in non-FIPS mode.
+The module also supports [SP800-56B] RSA Key Transport using OAEP with the modulus size of 2048, 3072 and 4096-bits in FIPS mode Other modulus sizes are only available in non-FIPS mode.